 The World of Dinosaurs

 Travel back in time to Dinosaur National Monument, 150 million years ago, and encounter a place very different than what we see today.
 The river canyons, mountains and deserts will not appear until long in the future.
 Learn more about the environment that gave rise to these gigantic creatures.

 Hunting for Dinosaurs

 Even in a place rich with fossils, finding a dinosaur takes skill and sometimes luck.
 Paleontologists explore for signs of ancient animals not just in the fossil-rich Morrison Formation, but also at many other sites.
 Learn more about some of our recent excavations and research.

 Scientists who study fossils, known as paleontologists, have come to the area known as Dinosaur to study its wealth of fossils, beginning with Earl Douglass.
 Learn about some of these individuals who have contributed to our understanding of the area.

 Their bones may have survived for 149 million years, but the threats to fossils are many, from erosion to theft.
 During the summer of 2012, visitors could see paleontologists working along the quarry cliff face, but they weren't excavating bones.
 Learn what paleontologists are doing to protect our fossils.

 Seeing Dinosaurs Today

 While you can see dinosaur bones in place in the Carnegie Quarry at Dinosaur National Monument, many museums have displays of reassembled fossil skeletons.
-Many fo the dinosaurs that were excavated from Dinosaur National Monument are featured at the Carnegie Museum of Natural History in Pittsburgh, Pennsylvania.
-Find out what is takes to mount these large skeletons.
+Many of the dinosaurs that were excavated from Dinosaur National Monument are featured at the Carnegie Museum of Natural History in Pittsburgh, Pennsylvania.